The second half of the healthcare summit just kicked off 20 minutes late.

 I guess everybody's getting tired of this now.

-But that was uh that was Senator Harkin, uh, ladies and gentlemen, not talking about the uh Obama bill, but rather getting in uh some comment there about about segregation.
+But that was Senator Harkin, ladies and gentlemen, not talking about the Obama bill, but rather getting in some comment there about segregation.

 Obama's own network is now showing Olympic women's hockey.

-Yeah, I'm not gonna play the whole thing, I but I just want you having it standing by out there because uh remind people what I was doing.
+Yeah, I'm not going to play the whole thing, but I just want you out of it standing by out there because remind people what I was doing.

-So, in the in the spirit of bipartisanship, ladies and gentlemen, Tom Harkin compares opponents to health care at to segregationists.
+So in the spirit of bipartisanship, ladies and gentlemen, Tom Harkin compares opponents to health care to segregationists.

 Let me see if I understand what he was saying.

-If we're not if we're not all part of a government-run system, there's segregation out there.
+If we're not all part of a government-run system, there's segregation out there.

 Tom Harkin is one of the biggest loads in the Senate, is all I can say.